ozgurdoganbirol/forwardSelectionWithRsquared/README.md

 ## Explanation of Code and Pseudocode

 The "forw_selc_R2" function takes data, maximum iterations the user like (limit of how many times the function needs to search for new features), and the improvement threshold for r-squared.
 The while loop on the outside wraps everything and stops only when no feature could not improve the r-squared score by at least the improvement threshold no more or it hits the maximum number of iterations.
 The inner for loop performs the forward selection.
 When a new model is decided, the outer while loop subjects the new model to the for loop again and again until it stops.
-The following pseudocode shows how things work out.
+The following pseudocode is a representation of the code.

 ```
 forw_selc_R2<- function(data,predicted,max_iter,improvement_treshold){